 Y’all know I love to get creative with flavors, but every once in a while I get in the mood for straight-up American comfort food, like cheeseburgers.
 When that craving hit this week I decided to make a cheeseburger flavored pasta, which gives me all that cheeseburger flavor with a lot less actual burger.
 Because when meat is one of the most expensive items at the grocery store you have to streeeeeeeeetch it any way you can.
-This Cheeseburger Pasta Skillet does just that.
+This One Pot Cheeseburger Pasta does just that.
 If you loved Hamburger Helper when you were growing up, you’re going to love this homemade version even more!